goschtl/zope/zope.generic/trunk/src/zope/generic/factory/README.txt

 During the creation process we can invoke initializer operations.
-In our example we are defining a simple handler, but you could use object providing IOperation or interfaces providing IOperationType too:
+In our example we are defining a simple handler, but you could use object providing IOperation or interfaces providing IOperationContext too:

     >>> def init_handler(context, *pos, **kws):
     ...    print 'initializing'